Jonathan-Martimiano/Jonathan-Martimiano/Deep Learning - Neural Network.md

 # Introduction

->In this study we are going to apply Linear Regression and Neural Network models in a famous dataset called Boston Housing Values in Suburbs of Boston, in order to compare the predictive capability of a machine learning vs a deep learning model.
+>In this study we are going to apply Linear Regression and Neural Network models in a famous dataset called Boston Housing Values in Suburbs of Boston, in order to compare the predictive capability of a Machine Learning vs a Deep Learning model.

 #### Importing libraries